-Implementing any significant change is particularly challenging in the public sector context, not least due to complex government and stakeholder agendas, increased customer expectations and the likelihood that significant change will generate public and media attention.
-It is not surprising that the success of implementation efforts can vary widely.
+Implementing significant change is challenging in the public sector due to complex government and stakeholder agendas, increased customer expectations and the likelihood that significant change will generate public attention.
+It is no surprise that the success of implementation varies widely.

-In March 2017, Nous hosted senior leaders from across NSW government to explore the specific ingredients that contribute to successful implementation in the public sector.
-While each individual ingredient appears simple, it is their collective power that can ensure success.
+In 2017 Nous hosted NSW Government leaders to explore the ingredients for successful implementation in the public sector.
+While each ingredient appears simple, their collective power can ensure success.

 Successful implementation starts with careful preparation – clarity on the problem, a supportive authorising environment and thoughtful timing – and is enhanced by a willingness to be opportunistic.

-The starting point for successful implementation is a clear articulation of the problem to solve, the desired outcome and the scale of the change required to get there.
+Successful implementation starts with a clear articulation of the problem to solve, the desired outcome and the scale of the change required to get there.
 These are rarely simple to define.
-The best answers develop from broad consultation and a genuine appreciation of the value that different stakeholders provide.
+The best answers develop from broad consultation and appreciation of the value provided by different stakeholders.
 At the same time, there must be clarity on who is ultimately responsible for delivering the desired outcome.

-Service NSW provides a good example of multiple agencies coming together to develop mechanisms that make it easier for people and businesses to transact with the government.
-The implementation of Service NSW involved broad engagement with a large number of agencies and providers to progressively expand the services available.
+Service NSW is a good example of multiple agencies coming together to develop mechanisms that make it easier for people and businesses to transact with the government.
+The implementation of Service NSW involved broad engagement with several agencies and providers to progressively expand the services available.

 The right authorising environment provides a strong impetus for action.
-A Cabinet decision, or a Ministerial or head of agency statement provides a clear ‘stake in the ground’ that can help to kick-start implementation.
-Just as importantly, it also provides the ‘permission’ to keep driving and to keep holding others to account when challenges invariably arise.
+A Cabinet decision or a ministerial or head-of-agency statement provides a clear stake in the ground that can kick-start implementation.
+This also provides the permission to keep driving and holding others to account when challenges arise.

-The Premier’s Priorities focus efforts across and within agencies.
-They direct energy towards solving big issues that have a substantial impact on people’s lives.
+The NSW Premier’s priorities focus efforts across and within agencies.
+They direct energy toward solving big issues that have a substantial impact on people’s lives.

-A Government Department capitalised on growing public awareness, media attention and the support and drive of a Premier and Minister to scope and implement a large-scale sector and service reform in an area of significant public need.
-The growing public and political momentum and support was critical for the timing of this potentially radical reform.
-The reform proposed a long-term bold vision that outlined a wholly redesigned approach.
-Alongside a plan to deliver long term system reform were a number of recommendations for immediate implementation.
-The balance of long-term boldness and short-term ‘quick wins’ was crucial to achieve stakeholder buy-in and support for the reform.
+A government department capitalised on growing public awareness and the support from the premier to scope and implement a service reform in an area of significant public need.
+The growing public and political momentum was critical for the timing of this potentially radical reform.
+The reform proposed a wholly redesigned approach.
+Alongside a plan for system reform were recommendations for immediate implementation.
+The balance of long-term boldness and quick wins was crucial to achieving stakeholder support.

-Beyond getting the technical components right, delivery – where ‘the rubber hits the road’ – requires effective storytelling, skilled communication and adaptable leaders.
+Beyond the technical components, delivery – where the rubber hits the road – requires effective storytelling, skilled communication and adaptable leaders.

-A government department undergoing major structural changes communicated their vision and narrative for change through a highly scripted ‘roadshow’.
-Executive Directors spent two days criss-crossing the state to ensure all staff were engaged at the same time.
-This was complemented by a video message from the CEO, a ‘strategy on a page’ and supporting fact sheets, which addressed the impact on staff.
+A government department undergoing major structural changes communicated its vision and narrative for change through a roadshow.
+Executive directors spent two days criss-crossing the state to engage all staff at the same time.
+This was complemented by a video message from the CEO, a strategy on a page and supporting fact sheets, which addressed the impact on staff.

-Although a compelling narrative will take many forms, it is not possible to overstate the importance of the spoken word, whether delivered formally (such as in a set piece address or a Q&A forum with staff) or informally (perhaps in the lift or during a floor walk).
-For a select few, doing this well comes naturally.
+A compelling narrative will take many forms.
+But always vital is the spoken word, whether delivered formally (such as in a set-piece address or a Q&A forum with staff) or informally (perhaps in the lift or during a floor walk).
+For a few people, doing this well comes naturally.
 For most, it requires significant preparation and ongoing attention.
-When done well, communication can have a truly powerful impact in driving change in an organisation.
-The skilled communicator must be effective at delivering messages internally and also to a broad range of external stakeholder groups.
+Done well, communication can drive change in an organisation.
+The skilled communicator must be effective at delivering messages internally and to external stakeholders.

-The CEO of a government corporation going through a substantial transformation introduced regular ‘town hall’ meetings for all staff.
+The CEO of a government corporation going through a transformation introduced regular town hall meetings for all staff.
 He preceded these meetings with informal discussions with a cross-section of staff.
-This provided him with a fuller appreciation of the issues at the forefront of staff minds and allowed him to hone the messages he would deliver.
-The ‘town hall’ meetings drove a noticeable increase in employee engagement.
-The Divisional heads who followed up with ‘floor walks’ saw a further increase in engagement within their teams.
+This helped him appreciate the issues on the minds of staff and allowed him to hone his messages.
+The town hall meetings drove an increase in employee engagement.
+The divisional heads who followed up with floor walks saw increased engagement in their teams.

-The leaders who drive successful implementation projects share a number of key traits.
-They are agile, courageous and resilient.
-Such traits allow them to thrive in the face of obstacles.
-A continued focus on the desired outcome, rather than the process, means they are willing to adapt and even fundamentally change their approach when circumstances demand.
-As with communication, these skills come naturally to a select few.
-For everyone else, it takes concerted effort.
+Leaders who drive successful implementation projects share key traits – agility, courage and resilience – that allow them to thrive in the face of obstacles.
+A focus on the outcome rather than the process means they can adapt and even fundamentally change their approach when circumstances demand.
+As with communication, these skills come naturally to few people; for everyone else, it takes concerted effort.

-The senior leader of a state operation of a national government agency was tasked with radically transforming how state operations were delivered.
-She realised that this change was so transformational that it was impossible to work through on her own, as she would normally have done.
-She took the information to her state leadership team and engaged them in the process of coming up with a solution and then making it happen.
+The leader of a state operation of a national government agency was tasked with transforming how state operations were delivered.
+She realised this change was impossible to work through on her own.
+She took the information to her state leadership team and engaged them in coming up with a solution and making it happen.
 The team responded with enthusiasm and the approach was developed collaboratively.
 Staff noted how well the change was managed.